Des Moines History Timeline 1900s

 1909

-• Alaska Yukon Pacific Exposition held in Seattle at the site of the current UW campus.
+• Alaska-Yukon-Pacific Exposition held in Seattle at the site of the current University of Washington campus from June 16.